mikeizbicki/ucr-cs100/textbook/awk/README.md

 ```
 awk '{if ($4=="A") { for (i=0;i<3;i++) print }else{print } }' class.txt
 ```
+Notice the `i` variable.
+Awk support variable assignment, and they do not need to be explicitly declared beforehand.
+More on that later.

 Here's our output:
 ```
 Class #1 taught by Berta Quinney